Invasive Prenatal Testing: Risks, Benefits, and Considerations

 How accurate is Invasive Prenatal Testing?

 Ans.
-Invasive Prenatal Testing offers a highly accurate diagnosis, with nearly 100% reliability for detecting genetic conditions like Down syndrome and cystic fibrosis.
+Invasive testing offers a highly accurate diagnosis, with nearly 100% reliability for detecting genetic conditions like Down syndrome and cystic fibrosis.

 What is the best time to perform Invasive Prenatal Testing?